 There are a few blessed families, which will not be affected by problem of cash flow during this lockout.
 Yes, the ones who have maintained something called as Contingency Fund or Emergency Fund.

-What is Contingency Fund?
+What is Contingency Fund or Emergency Fund?

 It is sum of money (amount) maintained separately which can used in the situations like loss of job, ad-hoc function, hospitalization, temporary cash flow issues in business.
 This time a new, so far not known, thing has come up – the lock down.